The Big Four Economic Indicators: February Real Retail Sales

 The Latest Indicator Data

-Month-over-month nominal sales in February rose by 0.1% (0.08% to two decimals).
-Real Retail Sales, calculated with the seasonally adjusted Consumer Price Index, was mostly unchanged at 0.0% (-0.04% to two decimals).
+Month-over-month nominal sales in February decreased by 0.1% (0.07% to two decimals).
+Real Retail Sales, calculated with the seasonally adjusted Consumer Price Index, decreased by 0.22%.
 The chart gives us a close look at the monthly data points in this series since the end of the last recession in mid-2009.
 The linear regression helps us identify variance from the trend.

 We see that this indicator has been rising below trend since the end of 2015.